truth table: Binary Operations 1

 conditional expressions

-There is a way to write the if statement and else clause that currently take up 4 lines, with one line.
+There is a way to write the if statement and else clause on one line instead of four lines.
 It is called a ternary operator or conditional expression.
 I add one to the function

 this means that